alexanderkell/elecsim/README.md

 # ElecSim

 ElecSim is an agent-based model of an electricity market written in python.
 ElecSim can be generalised to any country, with the starting parameters set in a scenario file.
+However, ElecSim comes setup with data for the UK electricity market.

 Through the manipulation of a scenario file, one can build a custom environment of electricity producers with their respective power plants, and an electricity market which matches demand with supply.